BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 The following timeline is intended to provide a rough timeline of steps in the critical path to Unpause Beanstalk.
 This timeline is subject to change.

 May 2022
-- Halborn audit begins
+- Halborn audit begins May 9
 - Hold OTC negotiations to recapitalize Beanstalk

 June 2022
-- Trail of Bits audit begins
 - Finalize OTC negotiations to recapitalize Beanstalk
+- Trail of Bits audit begins June 6
 - Hold the Barn Raise from June 6 to June 27
 - Both Halborn and Trail of Bits audits complete by end of month